 EDF owns a 30% equity stake in Taishan Nuclear Power Joint Venture Company limited (TNPJVC), created to build and operate two EPR reactors in Taishan, in the southern province of Guangdong (China).
 China Guangdong Nuclear Power Company (CGNPC) owns the majority of the equity interest in TNPJVC in line with PRC law.
-For the first time EDF Group is an investor in nuclear power generation in China.
+For the first time EDF Group is an investor in nuclear power generation in China6.

-Following the building permit award, the concrete slab for the reactor building floor of Unit 1 was poured in October 2009, and in April 2010 at Unit 2.
-Welding of the Unit 1 primary circuit was completed in late 2012 and water was first circulated into this circuit and in the reactor vessel in late 2013, a major milestone in the assembly of electromechanical equipment marking the launch of the start-up trials.
-Civil engineering works are in the finalising stage at Unit 2 where activities will shortly switch over to the assembly of electro-mechanical equipment.
+Following the building permit award, the concrete slab for the reactor building of Unit 1 was poured in October 2009, and in April 2010 at Unit 2.
+This initial step was followed with the installation of the vessel of Unit 1 in mid-2012, and the installation of the reactor domes in late 2012.